Essential Reading

-A curated selection of works that shaped Meaning System Science and its development as the General Theory of Interpretation.
+A curated shelf of foundational works that shaped our approach to Meaning System Science and interpretation under constraint.

 Featured Spotlight: